website

 found much difficulty in varying descriptions for your readers, the similarity

 between them being great.
-On emerging
+On emerging from

-longer exists.
-The spires of the
+exists.
+The spires of the churches, the

-business, at once give the impression that we shall soon be “in town”.
+give the impression that we shall soon be “in town”.
 On entering the streets I find myself in an

 incorporated city, whose settlement is about equal in age with that of the city